adamnjeh/Overthewire-Writeups/Natas.md

 ![alt text](NatasScreenshots/28.5.png)

 If it didn't work out, then probably the dabatbase reached its 5 minutes and got resetted.
 So repeat the process and create that user again.

+# Level 29

+So far, this is the hardest level I have encountered.
+It took me several days to solve it and I even got some help along the way.
+And honestly, I can't really explain the solution via text.
+Here is an awsome clean solving from John Hammond **"https://www.youtube.com/watch?v=qpC2sNcRj5o"** and if you didn't understand the approach he made, here is a clearer video **"https://www.youtube.com/watch?v=tEbq-SkNgY0"**.